This post contains affiliate links. Click here to read my affiliate policy.

 - We are going to make solyanka using beef broth.
 For this, you’re going to need 500 grams of beef.

 - Put the meat in a pan (alternatively you can use a slow cooker) and add 2.5 liters of water.
+Side note, check out my favorite simple meatloaf recipe.
 Don’t salt it, since we’re going to be adding minced sausages that are already very salty.
 You can always add a bit of salt later on if you feel that there is a need.